Richiban/CodeFlea/README.md

 -   move the selection to neighbouring objects
 -   extend the selection to neighbouring objects
 -   swap neighbouring objects
--   search for a particular object based on its first character
+-   skip for a particular object based on its first character
 -   jump to any visible object

 The editor will draw a border around the current selection(s) with a colour that corresponds to the current subject.